How to buy Australian Unity Office (AOF) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Australian Unity Office Fund is a reit-office business based in Australia.
-Australian Unity Office shares (AOF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Australian Unity Office has a trailing 12-month revenue of around $49.6 million.
+Australian Unity Office is a reit-office business based in Australia.
+Australian Unity Office shares (AOF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Australian Unity Office has a trailing 12-month revenue of around $51.3 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Australian Unity Office